 By now the need to think of getting back to the station was becoming relevant, if not pressing, so I made my way over to Hatch.
 This is a box park similar to Spark:York so I was keen to take in the differences and similarities.
 A Monday afternoon isn’t the best time to let a venue such as this shine but there were still a healthy few serving a good bunch of happy punters enjoying the sun.
 I’d initially thought it looked a little on the empty side, but this is the result of new units having been put up for an imminent expansion.
 It was the perfect spot to finish the day with a superb coffee from Takk.

-By happy coincidence, a friend was working in Manchester that day, so I was able to finish the day with a quick drink at one of the bars in the station before resting (well, working) on the train home.
-I’ve plans to be back near Manchester a couple more times this year and now have a great resource of places to try out.
+By happy coincidence, a friend was working in Manchester that day, so I was able to finish off my chance to explore Manchester with a quick drink at one of the bars in the station before resting (well, working) on the train home.
+I’ve plans to explore Manchester a couple more times this year and now have a great resource of places to try out.
 It was great fun becoming reacquainted!

 The spending money was gifted by Hotels.com, but all views are my own.